Aceinna/docs_openrtk/tutorial/Leveler/NavigationStudio.rst

     2. Message description added to *openimu.json*
     3. *python-openimu* installed on your system

-you are now ready to collect IMU data.
+you are now ready to collect Static-Leveler data.

 OpenIMU Server